The Commission for the Accreditation of Birth Centers is:

 - The only accrediting organization dedicated exclusively to the quality of the operation and services of all birth centers regardless of ownership, primary care provider, location, or population served.

-- An independent not-for-profit organization that accredits developing and existing freestanding birth centers and Alongside Maternity Centers in the United States of America, according to established national standards for birth centers.
+- An independent not-for-profit organization that accredits developing and existing freestanding birth centers and Alongside Midwifery Units in the United States of America, according to established national standards for birth centers.